Skip to main content

 Image

-They are priced in one of two manners: a singular cover charge or à la carte pricing.
+They are priced in one of two ways: a singular cover charge or à la carte pricing.
 Restaurants that are paid via cover charge include at least one option for each course.
 If you choose to order more than one entree, you may be charged extra; however, this rule varies by specialty restaurant.

 À la carte venues charge you just for what you order and can be thought of like a conventional land-based restaurant.